uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 --------------
 `Back To Top`_

+.. code-block:: go

+    func Preload(a interface{}, preload ...string) (err error)

 Preload fills the data from foreign keys into structs.
 You can pass in preload a list of fields to be preloaded.
 If nothing is passed, every foreign key is preloaded.

-Function:

-.. code-block:: go

-    func(a interface{}, preload ...string) (err error)

 Parameters: